-She claimed to have made such a good residential income, from doing the Nu Skin business back in Sweden, that she could buy her own spa and live off the money.
+She claimed she had made such a good residential income (from doing the Nu Skin business back in Sweden) that she was able to buy a spa and live off the money she made from it.

-When I asked her why she stopped (she had taken a break from Nu Skin when we met), she just said she got tired of it and wanted to do something else.
+When I asked her why she stopped doing the business (she had taken a break from Nu Skin when we met), she answered she got tired of it and wanted to do something else.

-Why getting tired of a residential income?
+Why getting tired of residential income?
 You never get tired of money in this consumer society.
-Something was fishy with that story, but I wanted to believe in her.
+Something was fishy with that story but I wanted to believe in her.

-Since she recruited me, she automatically became my coach (up-line).
-When experiencing the tough reality of constantly getting turned down, and only 1 sale, I was temped to ask her for income proof from when she did so well.
+Since she recruited me, she automatically became my coach (upline).
+When experiencing the tough reality of constantly getting turned down and only making one tiny sale, I was temped to ask her for proof of income from when she did so well.

-She never showed me anything proving she made money from Nu Skin, and I did not want to disrespect her and our short friendship.
-I did not want to come off like I did not believe what she was telling me and offend her.
+She never showed me anything testifying she had made an income from Nu Skin.
+I did not want to disrespect her and our short friendship.
+I did not want to appear like I did not believe what she was telling me and offend her.

 I am saying short friendship because this situation strained our relationship.
-I could not help feeling a bit fooled by her, investing in all those products and efforts for nothing.
+I could not help feeling a bit fooled by her since I had invested in all products for nothing.

-Remember, that she also made a commission from my $1000 investment in products and also from being in the ADR program for three months, since I was in her down-line.
+Remember that she made a commission from my initial $1000 investment and also from being in the ADR program for three months.
+I was in her downline.

 That is how the business model works.